Competition-based pricing is a method that, put simply, involves setting your prices in relation to the prices of your competitors.

 What are the most common competitive pricing strategies?

-1. Penetration pricing - By employing a penetration pricing strategy, you are setting your prices lower to penetrate the market by attracting price-sensitive customers who are looking for better deals.
+- Penetration pricing - By employing a penetration pricing strategy, you are setting lower prices to penetrate the market by attracting price-sensitive customers looking for better deals.

-2. Promotional pricing - Setting limited, promotional deals helps you double the sales, but know that the final profit will be lower than if you kept the original product prices.
+- Promotional pricing - Setting limited promotional deals helps you double the sales, but know that the final profit will be lower than if you kept the original product prices.

-3. Captive pricing - This strategy requires you to group some of your accessory products along with your core product and sell them as a bundle, that way attracting a larger customer volume.
+- Captive pricing - This strategy requires you to group some of your accessory products along with your core product and sell them as a bundle, attracting a larger customer volume.

 Why do businesses choose competition-based pricing?

-Especially startups and small businesses may choose a competitor-based pricing strategy for several reasons.
-Mainly, when they are launching a new product or service, they want to appeal to target customers by offering the price that people are already accustomed to.
+Many businesses, especially startups and small businesses, may choose a competitor-based pricing strategy for several reasons.
+When launching a new product or service, they want to appeal to target customers by offering the price that people are already accustomed to.
 Competition-based pricing may also help prevent customers from turning to competitors in the search for a low-cost product/service.